 How long does an MRI take?

 An MRI scan usually takes 20-35 minutes.
 While it is painless, light anesthesia is required to keep your pet completely still during the procedure.
-Each MRI study is customized to obtain the highest quality images with the least amount of anesthesia necessary.
+Each MRI study is customized to obtain the highest quality images with the least amount of time under anesthesia necessary.

 What is contrast used for and is it safe?